Breast Augmentation Revision

 - Shape and prominence of the ribs and breast bone

 Despite optimal preoperative planning and a well-executed surgery, revisional procedures of breast implants are sometimes necessary.
 A breast revision is more complex than a primary procedure, since the area has already undergone trauma from previous surgery.
 Factors that make revisional surgery more difficult include scar tissue, altered implant position, thinning of the tissue or skin, and distorted breast shape.

-During your consultation, Dr. Zemmel will perform and complete history and physical.
-Dr. Zemmel will evaluate your complete breast history.
+During your consultation, Dr. Zemmel will perform a physical exam and evaluate your complete medical and breast history.
 Please bring all relevant information to the consultation including implant cards, names and locations of your prior surgeons, and previous medical records.
 This will assist Dr. Zemmel in diagnosing your issues and formulating a comprehensive treatment plan.